 - To revitalize limp lettuce, fill a large bowl or clean sink with ice water and soak your lettuce until it looks crisp.
 This may take 20 to 30 minutes.

-Herbs, Spices & Sauces: Dijon mustard, parsley, mint, chives, pepper, olive oil, vinegar
+Herbs, Spices & Sauces: Dijon mustard, parsley, mint, chives, oregano, pepper, olive oil, balsamic/red wine vinegar, salad dressings (Ranch, French, Russian, Italian, Greek, etc.) salt, pepper

-Savoury: eggs, prosciutto, nuts, seeds, pulses (like chickpeas), chicken, turkey, beef, pork, bacon, tofu
+Savoury: eggs, prosciutto, nuts, seeds, pulses (like chickpeas), chicken, turkey, beef, pork, bacon, tofu, fish

 Create a restaurant experience at home!
 Prepare one whole iceberg lettuce by removing the outer layers and removing the core.
 Cut into four or six wedges and place on a salad plate.
 Top with a blue cheese dressing and a crumble of blue cheese and chopped walnuts.
 Simple, elegant and delicious!
 If you don’t think you can finish off a whole wedge salad, try making these adorable mini ones from Damn Delicious!